 - Scars look their worse at about three to six months, from that point they should steadily lighten and become less noticeable.
 It’s hard, but be patient.
 It takes a while for scars to fully mature and everyone is different.

-- You’ll meet with your surgeon and discuss the best case scenario for you and how to get your breast reconstruction accomplished in as few steps as possible.
+- You’ll meet with your surgeon and discuss the best case scenario for you and how to get your breast reconstruction accomplishedin asfew steps as possible.
 It is important, even though you are plagued with so many other physicians and concerns, to meet with your surgeon before you have your mastectomy to keep the surgical stages to a minimum.
 At this point, we’re able to discuss with you your breast surgeon incision site techniques and helpful concepts to improve you final outcome.
-We also ask your surgeon to weigh the amount of breast tissue removed.
+We also ask your surgeon to weigh the amount of (opens in a new tab).
 It helps for our reconstructive surgeons to know how much breast tissue was removed with your mastectomy and use that number to work toward rebuilding your new breast, hopefully achieving a symmetrical result earlier in the process to minimize the number of surgical stages.